 And once you try my chocolate drizzled Toffee chip cookies recipe, I think you’ll want to make them year round and not just for the holidays.
 They are that good. 🙂

 It’s funny how even though I’m a modern computer geek type of woman, how I get nostalgic and old fashioned when I bake.
 I love going through all the hand-written recipes from my mom and all of my old hard-covered recipe books.

 Of course I also save the recipes on my hard drive, but I enjoy the tradition of opening up the recipe drawer of family cookbooks and hand written treasures.

-The reason I think I get so sentimental over looking at family recipes is because my mom has been paralyzed for the past 11 years and the thing she has struggled with so much is handwriting, as well as puttering around in the kitchen.
+The reason I think I get so sentimental over looking at family recipes is because my mom has been paralyzed on her right side since 2003, and the thing she has struggled with so much is handwriting, as well as puttering around in the kitchen.

 So I never take for granted the simple things I can do, like whip up a batch of toffee chip cookies that will put a smile on everyone’s face.
 Also I find baking cathartic and it gets me thinking about past holidays and all the good memories that go along with that.

 Plus I have a really comforting snack to eat when I’m done.
 So what’s better than that?